pettni/pcis/README.md

 This is an ongoing effort to combine code for polyhedral synthesis methods (subsume the repositories `cps-inv`, `multi-cinv` and parts of `mkz`).
 Targeted list of capabilities:

- - Pre algorithms via robust counterpart (x) and intersection
+ - Pre algorithms via robust counterpart and intersection
  - Invariance algorithms with termination guarantees (x)
  - Measurable and non-measurable disturbance
  - Disturbance affecting A matrix